secretlocation/VRTK/Assets/VRTK/Documentation/API.md

 The GetDirectionFromOrigin method returns a Vector3 of the direction across the axis from the original position.

+#### SetCurrentPosition/2

+  > `public virtual void SetCurrentPosition(Vector3 newPosition, float speed)`

+ * Parameters
+   * `Vector3 newPosition` - The position to move the Interactable Object to.
+   * `float speed` - The speed in which to move the Interactable Object.
+ * Returns
+   * _none_

+The SetCurrentPosition method sets the position of the Interactable Object to the given new position at the appropriate speed.

 #### ResetPosition/0

   > `public virtual void ResetPosition()`